A Relaxed and Unique Floating Home for your Adventures

-Parties of 5 or 6 will have exclusive use of the lodge.
-The lodge’s maximum capacity is 6 adult guests.
+Parties of 4-6 may have exclusive use of the lodge.
+The lodge’s maximum capacity is 4-6 adult guests.

 Located within the southern confines of the new Great Bear Rainforest preserve and framed by the rugged mountains of the Coast Range to the east and beautiful Vancouver Island to the west, the wilderness area that surrounds Blackfish Lodge is spectacular.

 Vertical rock walls plunge into the ocean and 5,000+ foot mountains brood over inlets and fjords.
 Along with fishing in BC, a rich variety of wildlife is experienced each day of your visit.
 Untouched streams tumble through lovely rich forests to join the saltwater.
 The scent of cedar is borne on the breezes.

 Other interesting sights and activities will keep you occupied in your non-fishing hours.
 Explore pristine saltwater lagoons, or go whale- or bird-watching.
 Have a long picnic lunch in the Burdwoods—one of the most unique and loveliest spots on the West Coast.
 Perhaps just enjoy curling up with a good book in front of the lodge’s cozy woodstove.